The Game Petanque

 In 1959, the FIPJP organized the first petanque World Championship.
 And ever since 1971, they’ve been organizing this event yearly without interruption.
 Men's championships are held in even-numbered years, while Women's and Youth championships are held in odd-numbered years.
 Over the years, France has proven to be the best performing country by far.

-The European Petanque Championships, also called Europetanque, is organized by the Confédération Européenne de Petanqueopen_in_new (CEP) and the federations of its member countries.
+The European Petanque Championships, also called Europetanque, is organized by the Confédération Européenne de Petanque (CEP) and the federations of its member countries.
 There are competitions for five player groups: Youth (under 18), Up-and-coming (Espoirs, under 23), Women, Men, and Veteran (over 55).

 The Petanque Masters is another international competition, contested by teams in triplets.
 It takes place throughout the summer in eight stages, across eight French towns.
 It’s one of the toughest petanque championships in the world.